When is the best time to visit Iceland? This is tricky because the answer depends on what you are looking for when visiting Iceland.

 If you’re more interested in landscapes and scenery than cityscapes or night photography, spring might be your best bet.
 This is when Iceland has its beautiful “white nights,” when the sun doesn’t set at all for about two weeks straight.

 There aren’t many tourists around during these weeks, so you’ll be able to see more for less money.
+But during summer you don’t have a chance to cross the northern lights off your bucket lists.

 best time to visit Iceland’s blue lagoon